SamHammami/COMP318_Proj3/README.md

   the number of denominations, the time complexity is linear.

   - ***Dynamic Programming:*** 𝑂(𝑚 x 𝑛)
-  Dynamic Programming for the change-making problem uses a two-dimensional array where 𝑚 is the amount to be changed, and 𝑛 is the number of different denominations.
-The algorithm iterates over each denomination for each value from 1 to 𝑚, leading to a time complexity that is proportional to the product of the amount and the number of denominations.
+  The dynamic programming it iterates over each denomination for each value from 1 to 𝑚.
+Here 𝑚 is the amount to be changed, and 𝑛 is the number of different denominations.
+Leading to a time complexity that is proportional to the product of the amount and the number of denominations.

 <br>